A fish finder is a very useful tool that, as its name implies, helps you locate fish underwater.

-The type of boat you have plays a significant role in the sonar device choice.
+The type of boat you have plays a big role in the best depth finder for you.
 Namely, the size of your boat and the motor type.

-In the past, smaller boats have required fish locators with smaller transducers.
-Thru-hull and transom-mount transducers are too large for smaller boats.
+Let’s start with boat size first.
+In the past, smaller boats have required fish finders with smaller transducers.
+Thru-hull and transom-mount transducers are generally too large for boats smaller than 30 feet.
 They create enough drag to negatively affect the boat’s handling, stability, and safety.

 Thru-hull and transom-mount transducers also create problems with boats that are regularly trailered.
-Because these sensitive instruments are placed on the bottom of the vessel, trailers can cause damage to them.
+Because these sensitive instruments are placed on the bottom of the boat, trailers can cause damage to them.

 That’s where in-hull and trolling motor transducers come into the picture.
-Neither type of fish finder has a sensor that extends below the hull.
+Neither type of depth finder has a transducer that extends below the hull.
 This makes them safe to use with small boats (don’t affect handling) and boats that are regularly trailered (nothing to be damaged).

 The other rule of thumb regarding boat size is that standalone units work best with small boats, combo GPS units best for mid-sized boats, and network units best for big boats.

-The last thing to keep in mind is that subtle boats, such as canoes and kayaks, have some special requirements for fish finders.
+The last thing to keep in mind is that very small boats, such as canoes and kayaks, are best outfitted with very small fish finders.
 Select a fish finder that works very well in shallow water like marshes, as this is what canoes/kayaks are best for.

-However, your canoe/kayak fish finder also needs to be powerful enough to differentiate between types of fish easily.
-With such a small craft, it’s imperative you know the kind of fish you’re located by so you don’t hook one that’s too big.
+However, your canoe/kayak fish finder also needs to be powerful enough to easily differentiate between types of fish.
+With such a small craft, it’s imperative you know the type of fish you’re located by so you don’t hook one that’s too big.

 Finally, it’s always smart to invest in a GPS combo fish finder if your plan is canoe/kayak fishing.
-Getting lost is even more deadly in these small crafts so make sure you can find your way home in a blind.
+Getting lost is even more deadly in these small craft so make sure you can find your way home in a bind.